PrairieLearn/PrairieLearn/new_docs/Instructor/references/assessment.md

 This file attachment functionality does not provide a way for students to attach files before an exam starts, so it can't be used for student-provided "formula sheets" on exams.

+## Disabling real-time grading

+PrairieLearn is designed to give students immediate feedback on their work.
+However, if you wish to more closely replicate a paper exam experience, you can prevent students from grading their work as they go (what we call "real-time grading").

+*Note that students generally expect and benefit from having immediate feedback, so this setting should only be enabled if you have a specific reason for it.*

+To disable real-time grading for an assessment, add `"allowRealTimeGrading": false` to the assessment's `infoAssessment.json` file.
+This will hide the "Save & Grade" button on student question pages; only the "Save" button will be available.
+The "Grade saved answers" button on the assessment overview will also be hidden.
+Note that real-time grading can only be disabled for `Exam` assessments, as immediate feedback is a core part of the `Homework` experience.

 ## Honor code